watsonmw/fe2-intro/docs/overview.md

 In some cases, the batching is ideal, it is used to add extra detail to a polygon without the raster items z fighting.
 With a modern renderer you would disable the depth test, or bake into a texture / shader.

 Another interesting thing is the model code can add **sub-tree** nodes with their own internal sorting.
 The whole sub-tree has one z-depth in the outer tree, and any nodes added to the raster list while this sub-tree is active only get added to the sub-tree.
 This includes depth values that would otherwise be sorted in front of, or behind objects in the outer tree.
 Frequently used for landing gear, so you don't get any part of the landing gear poking through the main ship model / wing - but, unlike with using a batch, items in the sub-tree remain z sorted.

 Any surface with a normal that faces away from the viewer can be skipped by the renderer, so it never gets added to the raster list.
 In addition, whole objects can be culled if necessary, e.g. missiles under a ship's wing are tied to the wing normal - when the under wing normal faces away from the viewer the missiles are not drawn.

-Note: Even if you had the time to sort every raster item, back to front, this won't fully work.
-You can still have raster items that don't have an ordering.
-You can even have convex objects that don't have a canonical Z ordering (the typical example is this: place 3 matchsticks in a triangle, with each matchstick's tip in front of another matchstick's end - #1 is in front of #2, which is in front of #3, which is in front of #1 - i.e. the order is a cycle).
+**NOTE**: One thing to point out here is that even if you had the time to sort every raster item back to front every frame, this won't fully work.
+You can still have raster items that don't have a 'correct' ordering.
+Even simple convex objects may not have a canonical Z ordering.
+The typical example is this: place 3 matchsticks in a triangle, with each matchstick's tip is in front of another matchstick's end - so that stick #1 is in 'front' of stick #2, #2 is in front of #3, which if you follow that logic #3 is in front of #1.
+Since this is a cycle, there's no way to order it and have it rendered correctly.

 <figure>
 <img src="matchsticks.png" alt="Painter's Problem">
-<figcaption>Painter's Problem: No matchstick depth ordering</figcaption>
+<figcaption>Painter's Problem: Painting one complete matchstick at time won't work</figcaption>
 </figure>

-The best you can do is come up with some compromises that work best for the engine.
-Later 3D game engines used more expensive techniques like a depth buffer (every pixel is given a depth value) or BSP trees (break up polygons so that they **do** have a canonical sort order).
+So with tight time constraints the best you can do is come up with some compromises that work best for the engine.
+Later 3D game engines used more expensive techniques like a depth buffer (every pixel is given a depth value) or BSP trees break up polygons so that they **do** have a canonical sort order).

 ## Lighting

 Lighting in-game is directional and coloured from the main star.
 Each object rendered can have its light source direction & colour setup independently.
-This is so the light direction is correct for each model when the star is placed near or in the scene, e.g. the [orrery](https://en.wikipedia.org/wiki/Orrery) view or viewing a distant planet.
+This is so the light direction is correct for each model when the star is placed near or in the scene, e.g. the [orrery](https://en.wikipedia.org/wiki/Orrery) view or viewing multiple distant planets.

-In the intro and ship view screen the light source is fixed and comes from the top-right of the screen, i.e. above the subject and to the side, much like in film.
+In the intro and ship view screen the light source is fixed and comes from the top-right of the screen, i.e. above the subject and to the side, much like a standard lighting setup used in cinema.

 In most places where a colour is specified, two special bits of the colour are used to indicate how lighting should be applied.